ozyab09/meshcoretel-visualizer/README.md

 2. Real-time data transmission between nodes
 3. Propagation paths when messages travel through the network
 4. Status information and statistics

+The native client subscribes to `/sse` and renders propagation links and packet events without a browser process.

 ## License